elivz/FrontendStarterKit/README.md

         - js        # All custom scripts for the theme - files with a .coffee extension will be automatically compiled from CoffeeScript
           - plugins   # Custom-written jQuery plugins to perform specific tasks
         - css       # SASS source files
-        - sprites   # Small PNG image files that will be collected into a single sprite file
+        - sprites   # PNG and SVG image files that will be collected into two sprite files
         - svg       # SVG source files

+## Installing Front-End Dependancies

+We use [Bower](http://bower.io) to manage front-end components like JS libraries & plugins.
+Add the dependancy to the `bower.json` file and then run `bower install` from the command line.

 ## Front-End Build Process